 Escape to the world-famous, one million hectare Greater Blue Mountains World Heritage Area, just a leisurely 90-minute drive west of Sydney.

-In this pristine wilderness discover rustic towns and villages, bushwalks and wildlife, all found within a series of linked drives and discovery trails that encircle the mountainous region.
+Here you can discover rustic towns and villages, bushwalks and wildlife in a pristine wilderness, all found within a series of linked drives and discovery trails that encircle the mountainous region.

 Indulge in gourmet treats at world-class restaurants scattered throughout the region and choose from a range of mountainside accommodation, from boutique hideaway to luxury resort.

 This region offers a range of active pursuits, from horseback riding, hiking and cycling along bush-trails to golf and scenic, family-friendly rides on a cable car and historic stream train.

 Explore one of the largest underground cave systems in the world.
 The caves began to form some 370 million years ago, which makes them the oldest open caves in the world.

 The limestone Jenolan Caves is one of the most extensive, accessible and complex systems in the world – a truly memorable experience.

 Named Binoomea (Dark Places) by the Gundungurra tribe, European explorers first passed through in 1836 and the caves were a major attraction by the 1860s.

 Still being fully explored, the cave complex follows the course of a subterranean section of the Jenolan River through more than 40km (25mi) of multi-level passages.
 There are more than 300 individual entrances into this network of caves.

 Here you can explore a labyrinth of vast subterranean spaces, unearthly stalactite-lined limestone formations and underground rivers.